 BJJ is an athletically unique discipline.
 A very common complaint among new students is feeling fatigued in muscles they didn’t know they have.
 The fact that BJJ takes place on the ground for 90% of the time is enough to guess that you’ll need a different type of strength than that required to lift weights, for example.
 First, you’ll discover that your body has stabilizing muscles apart from the pushing and pulling muscles.
-They’re going to take some time to get used to the new movement patterns you expose your body too.
-Next, and much more important, is the realization that your arms have more than just deltoid, biceps and triceps muscles.
+They’re going to take some time to get used to the new movement patterns you expose your body to.
+Next, and much more important, is the realization that your arms have more than just deltoid, biceps, and triceps muscles.
 Brazilian Jiu-Jitsu is going to make your forearms burn like never before.
 Only after your first class in Gi, you’ll realize how important grip strength is.
 And you’ll also realize how much you lack in this department.

 There is not much you can’t do in most grappling martial arts if you have a strong grip.
 This holds especially true for Brazilian Jiu-Jitsu.
 However, even knowing this, many BJJ athletes choose to focus their training more on other things.
 When training strength and conditioning for grappling people tend to train for overall instead of specific strength.
-While this type of training has it’s placed, completely ignoring their grips is a big mistake.
+While this type of training has its place, completely ignoring their grips is a big mistake.
 Grip strength can be the difference between winning and losing a match.
 Anyone who has ever comped knows how “dead” your arms can feel in between fights.
 Why would you ignore the, arguably, most important body part for grappling when training to be better in grappling?

 The Importance Of Grip Strength In Gi BJJ